André-Jacques Garnerin: Ballooning

-Garnerin, a student of the ballooning pioneer professor Jacques Charles, was involved with the flight of hot air balloons, and worked with his older brother Jean-Baptiste-Olivier Garnerin (1766–1849) in most of his ballooning activities.
-Eventually he was appointed Official Aeronaut of France.
+André-Jacques Garnerin was a student of the ballooning pioneer Professor Jacques Charles.
+Garnerin was heavily involved in the flight of hot air balloons, and worked with his older brother, Jean-Baptiste-Olivier Garnerin (1766–1849) in most of his ballooning activities.
+His significant contributions to ballooning and his expertise led to his appointment as the Official Aeronaut of France.

 Garnerin began experiments with early parachutes based on umbrella-shaped devices and carried out the first frameless parachute descent (in the gondola) with a silk parachute on 22 October 1797 at Parc Monceau, Paris (1st Brumaire, Year VI of the Republican calendar).
 Garnerin's first parachute was made of white canvas with a diameter of approximately 23 feet (7 m).
 The umbrella was closed before he ascended, with a pole running down its center and a rope running through a tube in the pole, which connected it to the balloon.

 Garnerin rode in a basket attached to the bottom of the parachute; at a height of approximately 3000 ft he severed the rope that connected his parachute to the balloon.
 The balloon continued skyward while Garnerin, with his basket and parachute, fell.
 The basket swung violently during descent, then bumped and scraped when it landed, but Garnerin emerged uninjured.

-Garnerin went on to stage regular tests and demonstrations at Parc Monceau, Paris, on 22 October 1797, which became a cause célèbre when he announced in 1798 that his next flight would include a woman as a passenger.
-Although the public and press were in favour, he was forced to appear in front of officials of the Central Bureau of Police to justify his project.
+Garnerin went on to stage regular tests and demonstration of his parachute at Parc Monceau, Paris.
+On 22 October 1797, his parachute descent became a cause célèbre, particularly when he announced in 1798 that his next flight would include a woman as a passenger.
+Although the public and press were in favor, Garnerin was forced to justify his project before the officials of the Central Bureau of Police.

 They were concerned about the effect that reduced air pressure might have on the organs of the delicate female body and loss of consciousness, plus the moral implications of flying in such close proximity.
-Unsatisfied with Garnerin's responses, the police issued an injunction against him, forbidding the ascent on the grounds that the young woman was committing herself to the venture without any idea of the possible outcome.
+Unsatisfied with Garnerin's responses, the police issued an injunction against him, forbidding the ascent on the grounds that the young woman was committing herself to the venture without fully understanding the possible outcomes.

 After further consultation with both the Minister of the Interior and the Minister of the Police the injunction was overturned on the grounds that "there was no more scandal in seeing two people of different gender ascend in a balloon than it is to see them jump into a carriage."
 They also agreed that the decision of the woman showed proof of her confidence in the experiment and a degree of personal intrepidity.

 Citoyenne Henri had already been chosen, so when the ban was lifted Garnerin was ready to proceed.
 He advertised the ascent in L'Ami des Lois (a Parisian newspaper published from 1795 to 1798) :